-Professor of Medicine; Microbiology/Immunology and Chief, Gastroenterology and Nutrition at Loyola University Medical Center, Maywood, IL
+Professor of Medicine and Microbiology/Immunology and Division Director, Gastroenterology and Nutrition, Loyola University Medical Center, Maywood, IL

 Eugene B. Chang, MD, AGAF

-Martin Boyer Professor, Department of Medicine, The University of Chicago
+Martin Boyer Professor of Medicine, The University of Chicago, Chicago, IL

 Lee M. Kaplan, MD, PhD, AGAF

-Director, Obesity, Metabolism & Nutrition Institute, Gastrointestinal Unit at Massachusetts General Hospital, Boston
+Director, Obesity, Metabolism and Nutrition Institute, Massachusetts General Hospital, Boston, MA

 Purna Kashyap, MBBS